 Over the course of our projects, we have learned that someone viewing a website from their mobile device usually has a specific goal in mind — perhaps checking out restaurant reviews, finding directions, locating a phone number, or finding out when a business is open.

 While browsing from a desktop or laptop might be more casual, visiting a website from a mobile device is often purposeful.
+But what are the benefits of a mobile website?

 What is a mobile-optimized website?